 - 1 teaspoon of a skin-enhancing ingredient

-Combine the above in small bowl and mix together thoroughly.
+Combine the above in a small bowl and mix together thoroughly.
 Wash face and apply scrub to damp skin with clean hands.

 This will yield one application and is best used immediately.
-Nighttime is the best time to exfoliate so your skincare products can better absorb overnight.
+Nighttime is the best time to exfoliate, so your skincare products can better absorb overnight.

 Step 1: Choose the right exfoliant

 Plus, I read in Giada De Laurentiis’s book Feel Good Food that she cleans her face daily with ground rice and olive oil, and that girl’s skin looks amazing!

 Step 2: Choose the right liquid

 Egg whites are great for oily or aging skin, tightening and firming skin, and fighting off fine lines and wrinkles.

 The lactic acid in yogurt exfoliates to reveal radiant skin while the fats and proteins plump up fine lines—so definitely go for full-fat versions [source].